HJebbour/HP-ProDesk-400-G1-Hackintosh-every-macOS/README.md

 - At least an 8 GB USB drive with HFS+ file system partition and GPT partition scheme is required.

-- Make the installer using the `BuildmacOSInstallApp.command` script from `gibMacOS` and choose the folder containing macOS Mojave packages you just downloaded.
+- Build the installer using the `BuildmacOSInstallApp.command` script from `gibMacOS` and choose the folder containing macOS Mojave packages you've just downloaded.

 - Move `Install macOS Mojave.app` to your `/Applications` folder.